ABuffEr/labelAutofinderCore/README.md

 >git push --all
 ```

-If you have problems running `git submodule update` the next times, try to see [here.](https://stackoverflow.com/questions/3336995/git-will-not-init-sync-update-new-submodules)
+If you have problems running `git submodule update` the next times, try to append "--remote" option, or see [here.](https://stackoverflow.com/questions/3336995/git-will-not-init-sync-update-new-submodules)

 Regardless of path, please mantain the name of last folder as "labelAutofinderCore", so to guarantee a "opportunity check" by other add-ons (especially global plugins).